rickmugridge/thespian/ThespianByExample.md

     - injected as a parameter in a constructor, method, or function.
     - Returned from calls to other mocks.
 - Call the mock's method with matching arguments, and verify that we get the right result.

-In the _afterEach()_:

-- Verify that all mocks were called as expected (and the right number of times).

 ## Mocking with sophisticated argument matching on calls